World Cup Betting Offers 2018

 To make things nice and confusing, just as FIFA like to do, each football confederation can decide on their own qualification format.
 Briefly this is how it goes:

-- South America (4 or 5) – At last a simple one.
-Here we have one group of ten teams, the top four go to the finals and the fifth placed teams gets an play off slot.
+- South America (6 or 7) – At last a simple one.
+Here we have one group of ten teams, the top six go to the finals and the seventh placed team gets an play off slot.

-- Inter-Confederations Play Off (2) – The highest runner up from the Asia and both Americas groups along with the winner of the Oceania qualifying enter this play off.
-Two matches are played, the winners go to the finals.
+- Inter-Confederations Play Off (2) – The highest runner up from each confederation enter this play off, except for UEFA, plus one additional team from the host confederation – 6 teams total.
+A four game tournament is played, the winners go to the finals.

 Tournament Matches

-The 32 national sides are divided into 8 groups of 4 teams.
-The top 7 teams in the world (as defined by FIFA rankings) and the hosts are seeded into eight different groups.
+The 48 national sides are divided into 12 groups of 4 teams.
+The top 12 teams in the world (as defined by FIFA rankings) and the hosts are seeded into 12 different groups.
 The remaining teams are divided into geographically based pots and then drawn randomly to the rule that no group will have more than two European teams or more than one team from any other confederation.

 Previous World Cup Winners